deighne/deighne/docs/index.markdown

 I have some weird design work for sale, as well as prints for a little bit of my photography up on [Redbubble](https://www.redbubble.com/people/danecd/shop).
 If you want a print of something not on Redbubble contact me for pricing.

 ## [Musings](/musings)
-A place for some longer-form writing, when I get up to it.
+Always authentic, sporically meaningful writing.

 ## [Posting](/posting)
-I'm trying to post less, but sometimes you have to.
+I'm trying to post less, but sometimes one must.
 Here's where that's happening.

 Threads: [@theperfectfruitmadrid](https://www.threads.net/@theperfectfruitmadrid)